lanicemp/NicelyPlanned-frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: localhost:3000 to view api data localhost:4000 to run application.

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:4000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint errors in the console. if localhost:4000 is not running run 'export PORT=4000' in terminal to connect.

 ### `yarn test`